 Unfortunately, errors on credit reports are very common, so we all need to be vigilant about monitoring our credit for fraud and inaccuracies.

-Make sure to check your credit reports regularly by claiming your annual free credit reports as well as using a reputable free service throughout the year.
+Make sure to check your credit reports regularly by claiming your annual free credit reports as well as using a reputable free or paid service throughout the year.
 As soon as you spot any errors, try to get to the bottom of them and get them corrected both with the credit bureaus and with the data furnishers as soon as possible.

 By making sure that your credit report only contains accurate and timely information, you are helping to protect your financial health and ensuring that credit report errors don’t stand in the way of future opportunities.